Stop, Go Straight On Red?

 Certainly, we all would like to see fewer accidents at intersections.
 According to the Indiana Crash Facts publication, in 2012 there were 38,402 collisions at Indiana four-way intersections, resulting in 117 fatalities and 706 incapacitating injuries.

 At Stephenson Rife, we help people who have been injured in traffic accidents, whether they were riding on a bicycle or motorcycle or in a sedan or a pick-up truck.
 We stay informed about the changing laws and can advise you about your rights when you or a loved one has been hurt through someone else’s negligence.
-Call 1-317-825-5200 for a free evaluation of your claim.
+Call 1-317-825-5200 for a free evaluation of your claim with an experienced Indianapolis motorcycle accident lawyer.

 Attorney Mike Stephenson